 Sometimes it’s not about the numbers.
 In fact, a majority of sales quotes produced do not generate any revenue.

 Deals are lost for many reasons.
 Perhaps the salesperson pressured the client into making a decision too soon.
-Or they failed to follow-up after the first engagement.
+Or they failed to follow up after the first engagement.
 The list goes on.
 However, sales reps can avoid these mistakes by building a relationship with a prospective client before presenting a sales quote or pitch.
-Establishing good rapport goes a long way toward gaining a new customer and additional revenue.
+Establishing good rapport goes a long way toward gaining new customers and additional revenue.